 - It’s sauna season.

-- Skies are dark and you can see stars and aurora.
+- The skies are dark and you can see stars and aurora.

 Would you like to visit Norway in autumn?
 What would you like to do?
 Or maybe you have some other activities to add to the list?
 Let me know in the comments!